IAMGOLD’s (IAG) Rosebel mine is located in northeastern Suriname, South America. This mine started commercial production in 2004.

 Cash costs fell

-Rosebel’s cash costs also fell by 11.5% YoY to $765 per ounce in 2Q16.
+Despite lower production, Rosebel’s cash costs fell by 9.6% YoY to $768 per ounce in 1Q16.
 This fall was mainly attributable to lower fuel prices, the devaluation of the Surinamese dollar against the US dollar (UUP) (USDU), and lower labor costs following the reduction of the labor force in 2015.

 IAG’s all-in sustaining costs (or AISC) also fell in line with a reduction in cash costs.
-Rosebel reported AISC of $1,051 per ounce in 2Q16 compared to $1,104 per ounce in 2Q15.
-Lower operating costs were partially offset by higher sustaining costs.
+Rosebel reported AISC of $955 per ounce in 1Q16 compared to $1,037 per ounce in 1Q15.
+Lower operating costs and lower sustaining costs resulted in this YoY cost improvement

 The company is also shifting its focus toward more technology-based processes such as high-precision detonation in its drill and blast operations and high-precision GPS (global positioning system) loading unit control.
 These will help the company to control costs.